epimodels/macbeth/docs/adding_new_model.md

 assumes that you have already set up the development environment as described in the [README](../README.md).

-In the current form, Macbeth only supports deterministic models.
-We plan to add support for stochastic models in the future, but for now, this document will only assume you are adding a deterministic model.
+In the current form, Macbeth only supports deterministic models, so this document will assume that is what you are adding.
+We plan to add support for stochastic models in the future.

+In this guide, we repeatedly say `<model_name>`; we expect that you replace `<model_name>` fully with the name of your model.

 <br>